 Description of the Project: Students will work in small groups (number of members to be defined by the professor) to generate a product based on the topics covered in the course.
 In the final project, students will create a text or audiovisual production related to the contents of the course and about a current issue.
 A grading scale and detailed instructions will be provided by the instructor during the semester.

 Evaluation notes:

-- Absences on scheduled evaluation days must be justified by presenting the required documents to the instructor who will proceed according to the regulations set forth in article 24 of Reglamento Académico Estudiantil. - Every student is subjected to the rules included in Reglamento de Régimen Académico Estudiantil de la Universidad de Costa Rica.
+Every student is subjected to the rules included in Reglamento de Régimen Académico Estudiantil de la Universidad de Costa Rica.